vijaygill/wg-ui-plus/README.md

 - [x] Configuration of Client Peer
   - [x] Display QR-code for scanning using camera on the client device.
   - [x] Download and share ".conf" file with the client device.
-  - [ ] Ability to send configuration files for peers by email by single click.
+  - [x] Ability to send configuration files for peers by email by single click.

+## Sending tunnel information using email
+The ".conf" file and the QR code can be sent to the peers via email.
+If the email address is entered in the Peer information, user can send the files by just click of a button.
+But for this, a few more parameters need to be passed as environment variables to the docker container.
+I tested it with GMail account (I created the password using App Passwords feature in GMail).
+ * EMAIL_HOST
+ * EMAIL_HOST_USER
+ * EMAIL_HOST_PASSWORD
+ * EMAIL_PORT
+ * EMAIL_USE_SSL

 ## Screenshots with some features shown
 * Dashboard showing currently connected peers